Peggy Spool, Artistic and Founding Director

 Albert "Albee" Mabeza, Director, Teen Men's Ensemble

-While at San José State, Albert has been a section leader, student conductor and briefly studied with Dr. Charlene Archibeque.
-Albert also directs SJSU's all-male a cappella ensemble, Pitch Please, which has participated in multiple campus and community activities.
+While at San José State, Albert has been a section leader, student conductor, and briefly studied with Dr. Charlene Archibeque.
+Albert also found and directed SJSU's all-male a cappella ensemble, Pitch, Please!, which has participated in multiple campus and community activities.

 Anna Johanna 'Jay' Jordana, Director, Intermediate ChoiR